 2.1 Origin of Fusarium species isolates

 One hundred and one pure cultures of Fusarium species previously characterized morphologically and pathogenically by Erima et al., (2024) were used in this study.
 The composition of the isolates across the six agro-ecological zones of Uganda was as follows: Lake Victoria Crescent and Mbale Farmlands (LVC) - 38 isolates, Western Mixed Farming System (WMFS) - 22 isolates, North Eastern Dry Land (NEDL) - 19 isolates, Northern Mixed Farming System (NMFS) - 16 isolates, South Western Highlands (SWH) - 5 isolates, and Eastern Highlands (EH) - 1 isolate.
-Information on pathogenicity, growth rate, and the species to which the Fusarium isolates belonged was obtained from Erima et al. (2025)
+Information on pathogenicity, growth rate, and the species to which the Fusarium isolates belonged was obtained from Erima et al. (2025).

 2.2 DNA extraction from Fusarium species isolates

 The pure cultures of Fusarium species isolates were re-initiated from filter papers on PDA (Hi Media, Mumbai, India (39g in one liter of distilled water)).
 DNA was extracted from two-week-old mycelia of the 101 previously mentioned isolates using a modified Cetyltrimethylammonium bromide (CTAB) protocol previously used by Joint Research Council (JRC), European Commission (JRC, 2025).
-Actively growing mycelia were harvested by scraping them off the surface of the PDA into sterile Petri dishes.
+Actively growing mycelia were harvested by scraping them off the surface of the PDA plate into sterile Petri dishes.
 The mycelia were oven-dried overnight at 30°C. About 0.02g of the mycelia was loaded into 2ml Eppendorf tubes containing beads.
 The mycelia were ground into a fine powder using an automated tissue homogenizer and cell lyser Geno Grinder 1600 MiniG (Cole-Palmer, Illinois, USA) for 3 minutes at 1450 rounds per minute (rpm).
 Seven hundred microliters (700μl) of DNA extraction buffer (2% CTAB, 50mM EDTA, pH 8.0, 100mM Tris-Base pH 8.0, 2% PVP-40, 1% NaSO3, 1.4M NaCl, and 1% β-2-mercaptoethanol) was added, and the mycelia were homogenized for another 2 minutes in the Geno grinder.
 Samples were incubated at 65°C for 30 minutes with occasional shaking.
 Tubes were then centrifuged at 12,000 revolutions per minute for 10 minutes.
 Five hundred microliters (500μl) of the supernatant was picked and transferred into new 2ml Eppendorf tubes.
 Four hundred fifty microliters (450μl) of chloroform and isoamyl alcohol in the ratio of 24:1 was added to each sample, and the tubes were shaken for 2 minutes.
 Samples were then centrifuged at 10,000 revolutions per minute for 10 minutes.
 Four hundred microliters (400μl) of supernatant containing DNA was transferred into well-labeled 1.5ml Eppendorf tubes.
 Four hundred and fifty microliters (450μl) of Isopropanol (stored at -20°C) and 40µl of 3M Sodium Acetate solution were added to the DNA and incubated at -20°C for 2 hours to precipitate the DNA.
-The tubes were then centrifuged at 15,000 rpm for 15 minutes to separate the DNA from the Isopropanol.
+The tubes were then centrifuged at 15,000 rpm for 15 minutes to separate the DNA from Isopropanol.
 The supernatant was decanted, and the pellets were washed with 500 µl of 70% ethanol by centrifuging at 7000 rpm for 10 minutes.
-The supernatant was decanted, and DNA pellets air air-dried for 1 hour at room temperature (25-30°C).
+The supernatant was decanted, and DNA pellets were air-dried for 1 hour at room temperature (25-30°C).
 DNA pellets were then suspended in 100 µl of elution buffer.
 The DNA concentration was assessed using a NanoDrop ND-1000 (Thermo Scientific, Waltham, Massachusetts, USA) and stored at -80°C. Generally, the concentration of all the samples was above 500ng/μl while the A260/A280 ratios ranged from 1.9 to 2.1.
-The concentration of the isolates was then standardised to 100ng/ μl.
+The concentration of the isolates was then standardized to 100ng/ μl.

 2.3 PCR amplification of the DNA using ISSR markers